superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 Power signal to connect the signal processing subsystem

 #### **Specifications**
-The power subsystem shall supply ample power to all needed subsystems.
+The power subsystem SHALL supply ample power to all needed subsystems.
-  The power subsystem shall optimally use the battery on the drone to prevent unnecessary discharge.
+  The power subsystem SHALL optimally use the battery on the drone to prevent unnecessary discharge.
-  The power subsystem shall not have exposed wiring to ensure safety.
+  The power subsystem SHALL not have exposed wiring to ensure safety.
-  The power subsystem shall protect client circuits with fuses.
+  The power subsystem SHALL protect client circuits with fuses.

 #### **Description**
 The power subsystem will be responsible for converting power from the battery to the signal processing subsystem subsystem and other peripherals on the drone.
 The following flow chart describes the steps to meet the specifications.